Jperi24/CasinoCashback/README.md

-# Casino Cashback Platform
+# Stakeback - Casino Cashback Platform

 A web application for managing casino referral cashback programs.
-Users sign up using casino referral codes and receive monthly crypto cashback on their losses.
+Users sign up using casino referral codes and receive up to 40% monthly crypto cashback on their losses.

 ## Features